Building Listings Management Workflows Guide

 For an example, refer to the following sample code.

-Creating and updating listings items in bulk
+Create and update listings items in bulk

 The workflows listed in this document for creating, updating, and deleting listings items operate on individual items one at a time.
 For high-volume workflows where bulk submission mechanisms are preferred, you can also use the JSON_LISTINGS_FEED